gromacs/gromacs/docs/user-guide/run-time-errors.rst

 block(s) in your structure.
 In most cases, the problem arises from a naming mismatch, so simply re-name the atoms in your :ref:`coordinate file <gmx-structure-files>` appropriately.
-In other cases, you may be supplying a structure that has residues that do not conform to the expectations of the `force field <gmx-force-field>`, in which case you should investigate why such a difference is occurring and make a decision based on what you find - use a different `force field <gmx-force-field>`, manually edit the structure, etc.
+In other cases, you may be supplying a structure that has residues that do not conform to the expectations of the :ref:`force field <gmx-force-field>`, in which case you should investigate why such a difference is occurring and make a decision based on what you find - use a different :ref:`force field <gmx-force-field>`, manually edit the structure, etc.

 No force fields found (files with name 'forcefield.itp' in subdirectories ending on '.ff')
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^